mauriciojost/botino-arduino/README.md

 ### 1.2.
 Connect It to WIFI

-Set up your phone's hotspot with the LCD-provided SSID and password.
-This way *botino* can access the internet for the first time.
+Set up your smartphone's hotspot with the SSID and passwords provided by the LCD at startup.
+*Botino* will access it, and access the internet for the first time.
+This way you can set it up.
+This hotspot setup has to be done only once (per boot).

-Then, using the provided setup-wifi script, set up the internet credentials you want your *botino* to use regularly.
-Botino will let you know if the WIFI set up went correctly.
+Then, using the provided [setup_device](setup_device) script, set up the wifi ssid/password you want your *botino* to use regularly (from your router / ISP). *Botino* will let you know if the WIFI set up went correctly.

 ### 1.3.
 Play with It

 Interaction with *Botino* is done via the Internet.
+You send the setup to the internet via HTTP queries, and *botino* regularly picks them up.

 You are the boss.
-You tell *Botino* what to do via HTTP queries.
+You tell *Botino* what to do.
 There are several settings you can tune.

 *Botino*'s internal components are called actors.
 Each actor has a precise role, and a set of properties you can tune to get the behaviour you want.